Contracts & Policies

 - Implied Terms – these include all terms which do not need to be mentioned since they are obvious and all terms which are essential in order to allow the contract to work as well as all terms which are practice and custom of the concerned industry.

-- Express terms – these are terms which have been agreed and which are clearly outline within the contract.
+- Express terms – these are terms which have been agreed and which are clearly outlined within the contract.

 - Incorporated terms – these are terms which have been included in the contract via a reference to some other document, for example, the staff handbook.